May722115/1/README.md

 Enter the command "exit" to exit the programm.

 **Filling Cells:**
 While playing the game.
-Enter "add","remove","save" and "quit" to implement the corresponding function.
+Enter "add", "remove", "save" and "quit" to implement the corresponding function.
 Add: Type in Row, Column and number to fill a number into a position.
 Remove: Type in Row and Column to remove a number from a position.
-Save: Save the current game and go back to main menue.
+Save: Save the current game and go back to main menu.
 Quit: directly go back to main menue.

 **-- Non-standard C++ Libraries --**

 #include "generate_hard.h" in generate_hard.cpp and main.cpp.
 Generate_hard.h together with generate_hard.cpp are used for forming generate_hard.o.
 #include "generate_function.h" in generate_function.cpp and main.cpp.
 Generate_function.h together with generate_function.cpp are used for forming generate_function.o.
 #include "play_game.h" in play_game.cpp and main.cpp.
 Play_game.h together with play_game.cpp are used for forming play_game.o.
 Generate_hard.h, generate_function.h, play_game.h and main.cpp are used together to form main.o.